-You will want to bring stocking foot, breathable chest waders for this trip, as a lot of your fishing will be via hiking to the various moving waters - the Rio Escondido and its various braids and tributaries.
+At Patagonian Basecamp the fishing is virtually all from boats, so waders are not necessarily needed unless you want to wade a little in between floating.
+At El Escondido you will want to bring stocking foot, breathable chest waders, as a lot of your fishing will be via hiking to the various moving waters - the Rio Escondido and its various braids and tributaries.
 You will experience little or no moisture build-up inside the waders, even after a long hike; they wear like iron, pack down very well, and are comfortable to be in all day.
 For safety we strongly recommend wearing a wading belt at all times.
 Simms, Skwala, and Patagonia waders are the time-tested gold-standard.